fabricai/ai-inside/README.md

 ### Different model generations

-We currently have three (3) generations of AI that are used in FabricAI.
+We currently have three (3) options for AI that are used in FabricAI.

 -   `CHARMANDER` (price optimized, for smallest firms)
 -   `CHARMELEON` (default)
 -   `CHARIZARD` (premium, if a lot of data and we really want to achieve best possible accuracy)

 At the moment we have only allowed the use of `CHARMELEON` in AI Inside by FabricAI that is best combination between performance and the cost of training / running the model.
+Please contact us if you wish to test other options.

 ## General notes